robm91301/epoll/README.md

-This directory contains a small project done for Verizon.
+This directory contains a small project done to experiment with epoll functionality.

 There are the following files in the directory: